MountVernonLabs/photo-scraper/README.md

 # photo-scraper
 The aim of this tool is to scrape publicly available photo sites and capture photos geotagged within a certain radius to record for research and historical archive purposes.

-Currently the tool will allow you to scrape photos publicly stored on Flickr but we plan on extending it to other photo sharing platforms in the future.
+Currently the tool will allow you to scrape photos publicly stored on Flickr and Instagram but we plan on extending it to other photo sharing platforms in the future.

 ## Installing
 These scripts are designed to run in the PHP command line with write access into the folders to save the photos.